Support Athens by Locals!

 Finally, Auntie’s Home is another excellent choice for those looking to stay in the heart of Athens’ most charming neighborhoods.

-The bright and spacious apartment also features a cozy terrace where guests are invited to soak up the sun while rummaging the streets of Plaka.
+The bright and spacious apartment also features a cozy terrace where guests are invited to soak up the sun while rummaging through the streets of Plaka.
 Anafiotika lies 300 meters from here while the Monastiraki square is less than a kilometer away.

 Check Auntie’s Home on Booking.com to see availability, photos, and reviews.